prytlubomir/vadim-clicker/README.md

-# Vadim's Clicker
+# Vadim's mouse

+A mouse automation app, controlled by keyboard hotkeys.

-A simple autoclicker, created by the request of Vadim.
+Created by the request of Vadim.